Jupyter Notebooks#

 session, to avoid the notebook shutting down if you

-lose connection to the server.
+lose connection to the head node.
 See Persistent sessions with tmux for more

 information.